crschnick/pdx_unlimiter/docs/GUIDE.md

 If any installation is not detected, you can set them manually in the settings menu.
 Note that only up-to-date installations of Paradox games with installed Paradox Launcher are supported!

-Furthermore, the Pdx-Unlimiter has an internal savegame storage independent of the savegame directories of installed games.
-You can change its location in the settings menu.
-For performance reasons and to prevent the storage from bloating, you have to explicitly import any savegame that you want to manage.

 ## Savegame storage

-Upon installation, you probably have a lot of savegames of different Paradox games on your computer, either saved in your documents directories or your Steam cloudsave directories.

 The Pdx-Unlimiter has an internal savegame storage that is independent of these savegame directories of your installed games.